TobikoData/sqlmesh/docs/integrations/dbt.md

 SQLMesh is continuously adding functionality to run dbt projects.
 This is a list of major dbt features that are currently unsupported, but it is not exhaustive:

-* dbt deps
-    - While SQLMesh can read dbt packages, it does not currently support managing those packages.
-    - Continue to use dbt deps and dbt clean to update, add, or remove packages.
-For more information, refer to the [dbt deps](https://docs.getdbt.com/reference/commands/deps) documentation.
-* dbt docs
 * dbt snapshots

 The dbt jinja methods that are not currently supported are: